 Term loans serve specific purposes.
 Offering lower interest rates than credit cards, they make investments in long-term business growth possible.
-However, using a term loan to cover a cash shortage when you don’t expect business growth soon, or using one to cover an expense you expect to repay in a few weeks, may drag down, rather than boost your business.
+However, using a term loan covers a cash shortage when you don’t expect business growth soon.
+Or using one to cover an expense you expect to repay in a few weeks may drag down rather than boost your business.

-A term loan is perfect for making an investment in an opportunity that will create a steady stream of cash soon.
+A term loan is perfect for investing in an opportunity that will create a steady cash stream soon.

 Common term loan use cases include:

-- Moving into a new office to accommodate an increasing number of employees and clients.
+- Moving into a new office to accommodate increasing employees and clients.